anonacy/app/README.md

 ## @anonacy/app

 ### About
-This app is a lightweight vue 3 app for interacting with the v2 @anonacy/api
+This ionic vue3 app is for managing email alias identities with the v2 @anonacy/api.
+It allows you to view, edit, create, and delete aliases, domains, endpoints & more.

 ### Uses

-The app will contain full functionality of the v2 @anonacy/api
+The app will contain a UI for the full functionality of the v2 @anonacy/api

-## Authorization
+### Authorization
 As of now, the app uses simple api key authorization.
 Using an API credential from the underlying @anonacy/api postal server.
 The api key is automatically scoped to the org & server it is assigned to in postal.

 ### Documentation